ga4gh/refget/docs/seqcol.md

 ##### Algorithm

 1. Take the array of the `sequences` attribute (an array of sequence digests) and sort it lexicographically.
-2. Canonicalize the resulting array (using RFC-8785).
-3. Add to the sequence collection object as the `sorted_sequences` attribute, which is non-inherent and non-collated.
+2. Add to the sequence collection object as the `sorted_sequences` attribute, which is non-inherent and non-collated.

 ##### Qualifiers (RECOMMENDED)